 - Four Squares: Tame or Wicked?
 An introductory exercise in graphic design that illustrates the essentials of design.

 - History Places.
-Setting pedagogical constraints for problem finding and framing while learning tech skills in structured and unstructured data systems.
+Setting pedagogical constraints for problem finding and framing while learning technical skills for structured and unstructured data systems.

 - Designing Tech Policy.
 Four instructional case studies for technologists and policymakers.